JennyLin1995/Master-RandomCreatureGenerator/README.md

 Either download the project by cloning the Repository or simply download the RandomCreatureGenerator.py In Blender, use the "Scripting" Workspace.
 In the editor open the downloaded file (Text > Open), or create a new script and paste the code there.
-Using the Play Button or Text > Run Script will run the generator and create a random new creature
+Using the Play Button or Text > Run Script will run the generator and create a random new creature.
+To avoid problems open the system console (Window > Toggle System Console) with CTRL + C you can usually stop any excecution in case some calculations are taking to long.
+(Mostly when smoothing the mesh, it can take a long time, you can turn off smoothing in the global parameters)

 ## Changing values